iamkanishka/DecalrativeProgrammingswithAngularandRXJS/README.md

 13. Create the Posts UI to Share the Action Stream between the components in Angular RXJS.
 14. Create Action Stream using Subject for Getting Post Details between Components - Angular RXJS.
 15. Shwor Error Messages using Catch Error Operator and assign to the error Subject.
+16. Caching the Observable http data using Share Data using Share and ShareReplay Operators.